West African leaders plan possible Niger intervention as deadline looms | Law-Order

 Niger has also withdrawn its troops operating in northern Nigeria under a regional military joint task force that is fighting Islamist insurgents in the Lake Chad region, two army sources from Niger and Nigeria said on Friday.
 The sources, who are not authorised to speak to the media, said Niger troops completed their withdrawal on Thursday night.

-RUSSIAN ANGLE Western donors have cut support in protest, even though Niger is one of the world's poorest nations and relies on aid for 40% of its budget.
+RUSSIAN ANGLE Western donors have cut support in protest, even though Niger relies on aid for 40% of its budget.
 Regional countries have imposed economic sanctions that residents said were starting to bite.

 Bazoum said the coup spelt chaos for his nation, with prices already soaring, and Islamists plus Russia's private mercenary group Wagner likely to exploit the situation.
 "With an open invitation from the coup plotters and their regional allies, the entire central Sahel region could fall to Russian influence via the Wagner Group, whose brutal terrorism has been on full display in Ukraine," he wrote.